aneesh-joshi/Similarity-Learning-Evaluation-Scripts/ReadMe.md

 Unfortunately, you will have to run [MatchZoo](https://github.com/faneshion/MatchZoo) and get the outputs yourself.
 For now, you can trust the results I have uploaded.
 If you want to reproduce it through MatchZoo, you'll have to:
  1. Clone the repo
- 2. Execute `python setup.py install` which will build the build env
+ 2. Execute `python setup.py install` which will install the build env
  3. Execute `run_data.sh` which will get the data and preprocess it (This takes some time and lots of bandwidth)
  4. Go to `examples/wikiqa/` and execute `run_mode_name.sh`

+(Wishlist : I will add a bash script to do all of the above.
+But that will take time and a lot of testing.)

 The script has several parameters which are best understood through the `--help`